topstock/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    Answer: .map and .filter are designed to produce arrays, unlike .reduce which returns a single value. .filter includes items that produce true in the return statement, unlike map which attempts to return an array with an entry for each item.
+    .map can be used to return an entire array of numbers converted to strings.
+    .filter can be used to return an entire array excluding strings that contain too many words.
+    .reduce can be used to return a single value that is the sum of all of the values in an array of numbers.

 2. Explain the difference between a callback and a higher order function.

+    Answer: The term higher order function means a function takes another function as a parameter.
+However callback function often does not contain another function but is in fact that function which is an argument in a higher order function.
+A callback function may borrow variable values from the higher order function but not vise versa.

 3. Explain what a closure is.

+    Answer:  Closure is an event that triggers a nested function to look into its higher order function, or the function containing it, for the value of a variable.

 4. Describe the four principles of the 'this' keyword.

+    Answer:

 5. Why do we need super() in an extended class?

+    Answer:

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions